Loading…

 Lisa Hauser

-Chief Learning Officer, Code/Art
+Chief Executive Officer, Code/Art

-Lisa Hauser is the Chief Learning Officer at Code/Art with over 24 years of experience teaching computer science and mathematics in Miami public schools.
+Lisa Hauser is the Chief Executive Officer at Code/Art with over 24 years of experience teaching computer science and mathematics in Miami public schools.
 A passionate advocate for increasing female representation in tech, Lisa was instrumental in launching Code/Art, driven by her...
 Read More →

 Sponsors